-A drunkard, and his naive mistress, a workaholic and his teenage wife, a priest, and his sister.
+A drunkard and his naive mistress, a workaholic and his teenage wife, a priest and his sister.
 Only God can predict what effect any of these combinations could have.
 And yet these scenarios all exist.
-Imagine if any of these three parties came together in an effort to co exist; a marriage.
-If It is said that children are the fruits of marriage.
-Imagine how sinfully rooted the offspring of these marriages will be.
-Marriages or even conception that is built on any sinfully shaky foundation, usually leads to homes of neglect, rape, abusive or even madness.
-If only this fallen world had a more clear cut distinction between marriage and holy matrimony.
+Imagine if any of these three parties came together in an effort to co-exist; a marriage.
+If It is said that children are the fruits of marriage, imagine how sinfully rooted the offspring of these marriages will be.
+Marriages or even conception that is built on any sinfully shaky foundation, usually leads to homes of neglect, rape, abuse or even madness.
+If only this fallen world had a more clear-cut distinction between marriage and holy matrimony.
 It seems like everyone is finding some form of convenience by getting married these days.

 - Walking in fellowship – Obedience to God naturally brings Christians together and enables them to relate to one another.
 If there is something you feel pushed to do in God’s house, it is best to do it earlier than later in order to move in line with your destiny through your blessings.
 Fellowship with other believers is essential to success and progress in the Christian life.
 The opposite is also true. “ But if we walk in the light, as he is in the light, we have fellowship with one another.”
 (1John 1:7)